smeup/ketchup/packages/ketchup/src/components/kup-form/readme.md

 ## Fields

 Fields config, layout and values are defined in fields prop.
+Each field must have a unique key prop.

 ## Sections